ravidziv/academic-kickstart/docs/website-maintenance.md

 - Writing and podcast: `content/home/podcast.md`.
 Keep the `#podcast` anchor stable.
 The section links directly to authored essays as well as listening platforms, and the navigation label is Writing & Podcast.
+- Research overview: `content/home/focus.md` and the `research_focus` widget.
+  Its three cards link to the evergreen topic pages under `content/research/`: world models, memory and continual learning, and model compression.
+Keep these routes stable because they are the main topical search landing pages.
 - Experience: `content/home/experience.md`.
 Use `date_label` when exact dates
   are unavailable; only confirmed current roles should have `current = true`.
+  Current and most relevant appointments use `secondary = false`; earlier roles use `secondary = true` and render inside a collapsed details element.
+- Talks no longer occupy a long homepage section. `content/home/talks.md` remains inactive, while `/talk/` and every existing talk URL remain public and linked from Experience.
 - Publications: each `content/publication/<slug>/` folder contains the page and its `cite.bib`.
 Preserve existing slugs when updating a paper.
 - Selected research: six papers have `featured: true`.
 Recent Publications